daquintero/m2r2/README.md

 - IMPORTANT NOTE: it doesn't fully work, it just mostly works and I intend to keep adding any PRs that come my way.
 Not all the old functionality is there, but it's mostly there and builds.
 - Updated packaging to poetry, because it was a big pain to reproduce the original package development and this way it's easier to have a reproducible working environment.
 - Update python to the present, works with the latest sphinx versions and mistune v2.
+- Integration of pydantic for type checking and validation of the docstrings.

+# Old Documentation
 ## Why another converter?

 I wanted to write sphinx document in markdown, since it's widely used now and